-While it might appear to be a fairly new concept, it’s actually been around since the first computer was built back in the 1930s.
+While it might appear to be a fairly new concept, artificial intelligence has actually been around since the first computer was built back in the 1930s.

-The concept of AI involves machine learning.
 Computers could learn and act on data sets without any human programming.
-Essentially, AI is a computer mimicking the human brain.
-It learns and adapts to information and scenarios, and it gets smarter in the process.
+Essentially, AI is mimicking the human brain, but it will soon surpass our mind.
+AI learns and adapts to information and scenarios, and it gets smarter in the process.
 Over time, it can begin to react differently to achieve better results.

-While artificial intelligence has been around for quite some time now, there are still several things that many people don’t know about it.
+While AI has been around for quite some time now, there are still several things that many people don’t know about it.
 Let’s take a closer look.
 Here are 5 things you didn't know about artificial intelligence.

 Without even realizing it, you’re likely interacting with artificial intelligence every day.
-If you’ve searched for information on your smartphone, asked your digital assistant for the weather forecast, or plugged in directions in your car’s navigation system, you’ve used AI.
+If you’ve searched for information on your smartphone, asked your digital assistant for the weather forecast, or plugged in directions in your car’s navigation system, you’ve used machine learning, which is a subset of AI.
 It might not seem all that significant, but these little things help us live our daily lives.